RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 Sets the directory where auto-generated HLS keys are saved.
-Key files have `.key` extension and pseudo-random 16-byte content created with the OpenSSL `RAND_bytes` routine.
+Key files have `.key` extension and pseudo-random 16-byte content created with the OpenSSL `RAND_bytes()` routine.
-If the directory does not exist it will be created.
+If the directory does not exist it's created in runtime.
-By default `hls_path` directory is used for key files.
+By default, `hls_path` directory is used for key files.
 Remember however you should normally restrict access to the key files which is easier when these files are stored separately from playlist and fragments.